andrebreia/andrebreia.dev/content/collections/pages/about.md

         content:
           -
             type: text
             text: 'Outside of work, I like to spend time with family, spend time in nature, sports, gaming and many other things.
-I have recently been enjoying participating in artisan workshops to learn to make something with my hands and tools I never used!'
+I have recently been enjoying participating in artisan workshops to learn to make something with my own hands!'
       -
         type: paragraph
       -